 |Try it for free »|

-Gaeilge gan Stró! – Lower Intermediate Level is suitable for people who have already learned Irish and who still understand some of the language but have had little opportunity to use it in recent years.
-The emphasis is on developing speaking and listening skills but students are also given opportunities to read and write the language.
-Grammar is taught in context, as it is required.
+Gaeilge gan Stró! – Beginners Level is a multimedia language course for adult learners of Irish.
+It’s aimed at those who have not previously studied Irish or who only know a few words of the language.
+The course is intended for learners working by themselves and seeks to give them the confidence and language skills necessary to communicate in Irish in everyday situations.
+The emphasis is on developing speaking and listening skills but learners are also given some opportunities to read and write the language.
+Grammar is taught in context, as it’s required.

-Gaeilge gan Stró! – Lower Intermediate Level aims to help those who undertake the course to:
+Gaeilge gan Stró! – Beginners Level aims to help the learner who undertakes the course to:

-Gaeilge gan Stró! – Lower Intermediate Level is based on syllabus B1, Teastas Eorpach na Gaeilge, and on Gaelchultúr’s classes at Lower Intermediate level (Courses A, B and C).
+Gaeilge gan Stró! – Beginners Level is based on syllabus A1, Teastas Eorpach na Gaeilge, and on Gaelchultúr’s classes at beginners level (Courses A, B and C).
 The emphasis is on everyday speech and useful words and phrases are taught which will help the learner talk about himself and his life.
-There are sound files to be found throughout the course, enabling learners to listen as often as they like to the new words and phrases being taught.
+There are sound files available throughout the course, enabling learners to listen as often as they like to the new words and phrases being taught in each unit.

-There are 15 units in Gaeilge gan Stró! – Lower Intermediate Level, each of which concentrates on a distinct topic.
-Here are the topics dealt with in the course:
+There are 15 units in Gaeilge gan Stró! – Beginners Level, each of which focuses on a distinct topic.
+Here are the topics contained in the course:

-Each unit of Gaeilge gan Stró! – Lower Intermediate Level contains the following elements:
+Each unit of Gaeilge gan Stró! – Beginners Level contains the following elements:

-Six conversations, with accompanying translation into English.
+Four dialogues, with accompanying translations into English.
 The language contained in these dialogues is natural and authentic, and reflects everyday usage.

 Core vocabulary and useful phrases relating to the theme of the unit.

-A wide range of fun-to-do activities based on the vocabulary and grammar presented in the unit.
+A wide range of fun to-do activities based on the vocabulary and grammar presented in the unit.
+The written exercises are interactive.
+Once you’ve completed an exercise, you can click on the “Send” button and receive feedback immediately.
+You’re told which answers were correct and which were incorrect, you’re given the correct answers and a score.
+The oral exercises are accompanied by sounds files.

 All of the written exercises in the course are interactive.
 Once you’ve completed an exercise, you can click on the ‘Seol’ (Send) button and receive feedback immediately.
 You’re told which answers were correct and which were incorrect, you’re given the correct answers and a score.
-The oral exercises are accompanied by sound files.

-All the exercises in the course are interactive.
-Once you have completed an exercise, you can click on the ‘Seol’ (Send) button and receive feedback immediately.
-You are told which answers were correct and which were incorrect, you are given the correct answers and a score.

-At the beginning of each unit, you are told what aspects of the language are the focus of that unit.
+At the beginning of each unit, you’re told what aspects of the language are the focus of that unit.

-On the last page of each unit, an leathanach scoir, you are given an overview of the work that you have done in that unit and your total score for the unit.
+On the last page of each unit, ‘an leathanach scoir’ (Closing page), you are given an overview of the work that you have done in that unit and your total score for the unit.
 You are given several choices as well: to continue to the next unit, to go back on the unit that you have just completed, or go back to the very beginning of the course.

-A forum has been provided for the Gaeilge gan Stró! – Lower Intermediate Level course.
+A forum has been provided for the Gaeilge gan Stró! – Beginners Level course.
 Those registered for the course have an opportunity to contact other learners through this discussion forum.
 They can send messages to the forum, ask and answer questions, and express ideas.

 Immediately!
 Students study the course independently of a teacher.
 This means that you can improve your Irish in the office or from the comfort of your home, at your own pace, and at whatever time suits you.